17:00 | 26 June 2019 | The Hague, Netherlands

-What role can civil society organisations play in the advancement of SDG 6?
+What can civil society organisations do to advance progress towards SDG 6?

-And what are the major obstacles that impede their efforts and how can they be overcome?
+What are the major obstacles that impede their efforts and more importantly, how can they be overcome?

-This next edition of WASH Debates seeks to illuminate answers to these questions.
-Join IRC and partners for a chance to network with like-minded professionals and learn more on this topic.
+This edition of WASH Debates sought to illuminate answers to these questions.

 - The various roles that civil society can play in achieving SDG 6